suzuki-shunsuke/ssh-seed/README.md

 $ ssh-seed
 ```

-Running ssh-seed with no command will run the 'run' subcommand.
+Running ssh-seed with no command will run the `run` subcommand.
-The 'run' subcommand creates passphrases and authentication keys and adds keys to ssh-agent.
+The `run` subcommand creates passphrases and authentication keys and adds keys to ssh-agent.

 If you want only to create passphrases and authentication keys but not to add keys to ssh-agent,
-use the 'keygen' command.
+use the `keygen` command.

 ```
 $ ssh-seed keygen
 ```

-The 'keygen' command was added in v1.1.0 .
+The `keygen` command was added in v1.1.0 .

 If you want only to add existing keys to ssh-agent
 but not to create new passphrases and authentication keys,
-use the 'add' command.
+use the `add` command.

 ```
 $ ssh-seed add
 ```

-The 'add' command was added in v1.2.0 .
+The `add` command was added in v1.2.0 .

 ## Configuration options